And Let Us Get to Know You.

 Jeff Eads has spent his career investing in the lives of college students and recent graduates.
-Currently he works for a university career center equipping students and connecting them to vocational opportunities.
+Currently he works in university administration as the Director of Industry Engagement.
 In addition, he serves in leadership with the Muncie Fellows program—a nine-month leadership program for college graduates.
 Jeff is especially interested in conversations around the topic of faith and work.
 He and his wife have 4 “kids,” the youngest is a toddler and the oldest is away at college.
 Jeff enjoys playing Ultimate, hosting house concerts, and traveling.

 Craig Roush lives with his family in a cabin in the woods in southern Indiana.
 After starting his career as a college minister at Ball State University, he went on to study counseling at Reformed Theological Seminary and has worked as a Licensed Mental Health Counselor for the last 15 years primarily in southern Indiana.
 He currently serves his church as an elder and volunteer leader.
 He enjoys playing music and making pottery when he’s not working.

 Randy Massot was born and raised mostly in St Louis, MO, but now lives with Marcy, his wife of over 35 years, in Rochester, MN.
 He has worked at IBM for over 20 years and is a Senior Software Engineer Manager and Business Operations Manager.
 He holds degrees in biblical studies from Covenant Theological Seminary (MA) and a Cambridge University (PhD), and serves as a ruling elder at Trinity Presbyterian Church.
 Randy and Marcy are empty nesters now that their youngest of three sons has graduated college and entered the work force.
 Randy enjoys playing with his granddaughters, running, reading books of all genres but good fiction in particular, watching foreign films and trying to figure out life.